HomeSearch Sitemap Contact

 As part of the Institute’s investment in infrastructure renewal, façade and window repair work is scheduled for Building E19.
 Weekday work hours are 7AM – 3:30PM, with some weekend work expected.
 Construction activities are targeted to begin in July and continue through January 2024.

-Overhead protection has been established on the Ames Street, Main Street, and Ford Parking Lot sides of Building E19.
-Swing staging will be installed from the roof, and crews will perform localized repairs of the façade and selected window replacement.
+Crews are scheduled to mobilize onsite on the Ames Street side of Building E19 on Monday, April 1, to perform localized repairs of the façade and selected window replacement.
 The sidewalk and all entrances will be protected from the work above and will remain accessible throughout construction.
 Some noise and vibration from façade cutting, hammer drilling, and chipping work are anticipated.

 Main stairwell closure